'Murder Of Democracy in India': Cong slams govt after IYC chief's arrest | Politics

 'Murder Of Democracy in India': Cong slams govt after IYC chief's arrest

-The Congress on Tuesday condemned the arrest of its youth wing president Uday Bhanu Chib and other workers of the outfit, and alleged that Prime Minister Narendra Modi is desperate to divert attention from uncomfortable truths about him and his regime that the people have recognised.
+The Congress on Tuesday strongly condemned the arrest of its youth wing president Uday Bhanu Chib and other workers of the outfit, with former party chief Rahul Gandhi alleging that the action was reflective of dictatorial tendencies and cowardice.
+The arrest of Youth Congress President Uday Bhanu Chib and other IYC members for exposing this truth to the nation is reflective of dictatorial tendencies and cowardice, Gandhi said.

 - Country: